glynnbird/cachemachine/README.md

 var request = require('cachemachine')(opts);
 ```

-The objects that you pass in should containing
+The objects that you pass in should contain:

 - path - a string or RegExp that defines the path you wish to match
 - ttl - the time-to-live of the cache key in seconds

 ### Make requests

-Simply use the request object as normal.
+Simply use the request object as normal:

 ```js
 request({method: 'get', url: 'http://mydomain.com/api/v1/books/123', qs: {limit:20}}, function(e, h, b) {